VARSHIKA-SS/VARSHIKA-SS/README.md

 ---

 ## 🚀 About Me
 - 💡 Passionate about technology, innovation, and building practical solutions
+- 🌐 Recently completed a **Web Development internship at SkillCraft**
 - 🎯 Interested in creating **social-impact projects that help the needy**
 - 📚 Focused on strengthening **programming, DBMS, and problem-solving skills**
 - 🔎 Actively practicing **aptitude & reasoning** to build strong analytical foundations